✦ Updated for the 2026 ATAR cycle

 Your Aggregate is Calculated

 Your scaled subject scores are combined into an aggregate.
-States use different rules: NSW uses your best 10 units; VIC uses your best 4 Study Scores plus 10% of a fifth; QLD uses your best 5 (including English); SA uses your best 5 from approved subjects.
-Our calculator applies these rules automatically.
+States use different rules: NSW uses your best 10 units; VIC uses your best 4 study scores plus 10% each of a 5th and 6th; QLD uses your best 5 (including English); SA uses your best 90 credits of Stage 2 results; WA uses your best 4 plus Maths/LOTE bonus points; TAS uses your best 5 Level 3/4 scores; ACT uses your best 3 majors plus 0.6 of the next best course.
+Our calculator applies a simplified version of these rules.

 5